 #2 Application of LOI in education

-In the same vein, schools, research institutions, or scholarship providers use letters of interest to gauge interests and identify solid candidates.
+In the same vein, schools, research institutions, or scholarship providers use LOIs to gauge interests and identify solid candidates.

 #3 LOI in employment

-In this case, the letter of intent is structured like a pitch where the job seeker states why they’re interested in working for that particular company, how their unique skills and qualifications align with its values, and what they can bring to the table if given the opportunity.
+In this case, the LOI is structured like a pitch where the job seeker states why they’re interested in working for that particular company, how their unique skills and qualifications align with its values, and what they can bring to the table if given the opportunity.

 Also read: How to Review Employment Contracts: A Comprehensive Guide